Latest

 Both positions are wrong, and the argument between them generates far more heat than light.
 The consciousness camp overstates the evidence and risks anthropomorphising systems whose internal processes we barely understand.
 The "mere computation" camp understates the evidence and risks dismissing genuine phenomena because they do not conform to the only model of intelligence we happen to know from the inside — our own.

-Emergent Intelligence proposes a third way.
-Not the consciousness of science fiction, not the mechanical computation of engineering, but something genuinely new — something that our existing categories are not equipped to describe because it is not a variant of anything we have seen before.
+Emergent Intelligence proposes a third way — something genuinely new, with no precedent in either the consciousness of science fiction or the mechanical computation of engineering.
+Our existing categories cannot describe it because it is not a variant of anything we have seen before.

 What Emergence Actually Means